xmos/vocalfusion_3510_avs_setup/README.md

    Read and accept the AVS Device SDK license agreement.

 8. You will be prompted enter your Alexa device details and asked whether you want the Sample App to run automatically when the Raspberry Pi boots.
 It is recommended that you respond "yes" to this option.
-Your Alexa device details are the *ProductID*, the *ClientID* and *ClientSecret* keys as generated in the previous step.
+Your Alexa device details are the *ProductID*, the *ClientID* and *ClientSecret* keys as seen on the `Security Profile` for your product as described in step 6.
 You will also be prompted to enter a serial number and define your location.

 9. Read and accept the Sensory license agreement.
 Wait for the script to complete the installation.
 The script is configuring the Raspberry Pi audio system, downloading and updating dependencies, building and configuring the AVS Device SDK.
 It takes around 30 minutes to complete.